Project Overview

 Beckley: https://www.beckleyretreats.com - I have a lot of respect for what Beckley is doing and the guy who's running it.
 Website design is ok, not great.

-Future development of online courses (free resource library and paid content), community platform similar to Mighty Networks/Circle for education and community space, custom membership system, and advanced integrations.
+Future development of online courses (free resource library and paid content), community platform for education and community space, custom membership system, facilitator training program support tools (marketing assets, payment processing, registration, design templates, private community spaces), and advanced integrations.
+Includes C-LAB Local community mapping with toggled layers (members, local groups, certified facilitators) and 3D morphing globe visualization.
 This represents phase 2+ development beyond initial website, to be scoped and budgeted separately as C-LAB grows and additional funding becomes available.

 Send meeting summary with helpful links and resources